kayak/attributions/README.md

 ## Compile Attributions

 Attributions includes two scripts: one that compiles Attributions from Carthage dependencies, and the other which compiles Attributions from GitHub Repositories for user specified Third-Party Libraries.
-Remaining Attributions can be built from commonly used licenses, bundled within the framework, or specified by the user manually.
+Remaining Attributions can be built from commonly used licenses, bundled within the framework, or specified manually by the user.

 * To compile Attributions for dependencies managed by Carthage:
-	* Run `update Carthage` to build the project's Carthage directory, if needed
+	* If needed, run `update Carthage` to build the project's Carthage directory
 	* Run `python cartfile2json.py [directory containing Carthage files] 	[output.json]`

 * To compile Attributions for Third-Party Libraries with GitHub Repositories:
 	* Create an input file containing a list of GitHub Repositories:
      	``` text
       https://github.com/jenkinsci/jenkins
 	    https://github.com/fastlane/fastlane
 	    https://github.com/realm/SwiftLint
     	```
   * Then, run `python attributions2json.py [./input file] [output.json]`

 ## Example Attribution JSON Files

 * Output file from scripts:

       ```
       [